10 minute read

-Whether you operate your small business out of your home, or you rent, lease or own a commercial space — you need commercial property insurance.
-Commercial property insurance doesn’t only protect the building you use, but a long list of things inside including equipment, inventory, furniture, computers and other electronics.
-It can also provide protection for things outside of the building including outdoor signs, fencing and landscaping such as gardens, trees and shrubs.
+Whether you operate your small business out of your home, or you rent, lease, or own a commercial space — you need commercial property insurance.
+Commercial property insurance helps protect the building you use, but also a long list of things inside including equipment, inventory, furniture, computers, and other electronics.
+It can also provide protection for things outside of the building including outdoor signs, fencing, and landscaping such as gardens, trees, and shrubs.

-When you’ve suffered a loss to your property, the right commercial property policy can help with the repair cost and get you back in business quick.
+When you’ve suffered a loss to your property, the right commercial property policy can help with the repair cost and get you back to business quickly.

 Recovery process following a loss: Suffering a loss to your small business can be a traumatic experience, and the longer it takes to get back on your feet, the worse the experience can become.
 If damage is done to your property as a result of an insured peril, the right policy can help get you back up and running quickly, which can help mitigate the long-term effects of the loss.
 By limiting your business’ downtime, you also maintain your business’ continuity and protect your reputation with your customers.

 Repair costs: If your business suffers a covered loss, your commercial property insurance policy can help with the repair costs to get you back in business quickly.
 For example, if you own a commercial space, and someone vandalizes the door to your business preventing customers from entering the building, the right small business insurance policy will help get the repairs done quickly and help keep the costs to your business down.

 Replacement costs: If your property insurance policy covers replacement costs, when you suffer from an insurable loss, it will cover the lesser cost of restoring items to their original condition or buying new items of like kind and quality.
 There would be no deduction for depreciation.